 Hard surfaces serve as a pollution gateway to our waterway.
 These impervious surfaces prevent rainwater from soaking into the ground and recharging groundwater supplies.
 Paved surfaces also add to heat island effect, the phenomenon where urban areas are hotter than surrounding, non-urban areas.
 After hardscape removal, parking strips or pervious pavement may be placed to allow parking.
 To qualify for financial reimbursement, the soils under your hardscape will need to be amended.

 If participating in any projects, residents will also be reimbursed up to $100 for a rain barrel.
 Barrels store rain water that is free of chlorine, fluoride, salts, and other minerals found in tap water.
 A rain barrel will save water for dry spells while reducing runoff and stormwater pollution.
 Use of a rain barrel can reduce your water bill, especially in the summer.

-If you are a property owner in the Antelope Park Sub-Basin and you are interested in applying for the program, please fill out the primary application form and forms for each project you are interested in completing.
+If you are a property owner in the Antelope Park Sub-Basin and you are interested in applying for the program, please fill out the primary application form (first two pages of document below) and forms for each project you are interested in completing.

 For More Information

 If you have any questions, please contact Jeffrey Polkowski at firstname.lastname@example.org or call 402-441-8427.